How Much Bleach to Add to Pool to Make Swimming Safe?

 However, new pool owners are usually puzzled about how to cleanse and disinfect the pool.
 We know that bleach can work on it, but how much bleach to add to the pool appropriately?

-How Much Bleach to Add to Pool
+How Much Bleach to Add to the Pool

 Bleach is not merely a product to whiten your clothes – nor a product only to wipe away the ink smudge marks on your clothing.
 If you don’t know bleach, it is more than that.
 It is a versatile product in both domestic and industrial works.